Analysis | John Durham dumps a small bucket of water on the forest fire he sparked

 But it wasn’t, as a new filing from Durham makes clear both explicitly and implicitly.

 It is not overstating things to point out that the narrative above consumed right-wing media and networks this week.
 Night after night, Fox News hosted guests who somberly discussed this alleged spying on the sitting president.
-The idea permeated the network’s non-opinion programming as well (recognizing the blurriness of that line).
+The idea permeated the network’s non-opinion programming, as well (recognizing the blurriness of that line).
 As the network cut away from a Hillary Clinton speech it was airing live on Thursday, the Fox anchor declared that she was speaking even as Durham “continues the investigation into whether or not her campaign was involved in an effort to listen in to President Trump or listen in to candidate Trump.”
 Just a shrugging and wildly inaccurate assertion about the campaign maybe “listening in” on the sitting president, offered as an aside.
 A connect-the-dots puzzle showing four points from which Fox News managed to sketch out a dragon.

 And then along comes Durham to ruin the fun.